deoktr/pof/README.md

 #### ImageStager

-Note that the modified picture is not included.
+The modified picture is not included in this example.

 ```python
 import sys